adriannier/eruption/README.md

 - The newer format that is created by using the **Save a Copy as XML…** command from the **Tools** menu found in FileMaker Pro 18

-- The clipboard format for which you need other tools to save as an XML file
+- The clipboard format for which you need other tools to save as an XML file first

+The previous Database Design Report format is not supported.

 ## Installation